GO TO THE FOLLOWING

 WESTERN SADDLE FIT

-Saddle fit is subjective, in that what is a positive fit to one rider will not be positive to another.
+what is a positive fit to one rider may or may not be positive to another.

 For example, a rider that rides several horses will be looking for one level of saddle fit, while a reiner or cutter competing for a national championship will be looking for another level of saddle fit, and a recreational rider may be looking for even another level of saddle fit for that special horse.